 - 2015: Heart Foundation 'Health Professional Scholarship'

 - 2015: Heart Foundation 'Noel and Imelda Foster Research Award'

 - 2014: Avant Mutual Group 'Doctors in Training Research Scholarship (part-time)'

-She has published 25 articles in international peer-reviewed journals and presented extensively at international and national conferences.
+She has over 30 articles peer-review publications and textbook chapters and presented extensively at international and national conferences.